 Hamilton in France's administrative headquarters are located in the beautiful Montparnasse/Jardin du Luxembourg/Latin Quarter area, which is a hub of student life and the geographic center of Paris.
 The offices and in-house classes are located in the academic center known as Reid Hall, where students have access to the beautiful enclosed gardens, library and reading rooms.
 Reid Hall is equipped with Wi-Fi, and each student is given a private account.
 Students may use a limited pool of computers for academic work, the Internet, email and printing but most bring a laptop to France.

 Reid Hall is open on Saturdays and in the evening.
 Small groceries and eateries in the neighborhood provide ample opportunities for casual, inexpensive lunches.
+HiF students also enjoy a rich program of conferences organized by Columbia Global Center (some events are in French, while others are presented in English).

 Our campus is Paris, with its diverse urban population and rich variety of cultural activities.
 The city also has a village-like atmosphere that provides a pleasant and stimulating environment.